 Our legal team has been fighting to protect the rights of families in the Tampa Bay area since 1992.
 We’ve recovered over $500 million in compensation to date.
 If your child was injured, you can count on us to determine the best strategies for recovering a fair financial settlement.

-Our seasoned lawyers offer a free case review so you can get the legal advice you deserve.
-Call our law offices in Tampa, Florida, to schedule your free consultation today.
+Our experienced lawyers offer a free case review so you can get the legal advice you deserve.
+Contact our law offices in Tampa, Florida, or call us at (813) 222-8545 to schedule your free consultation today.

 Overview of Child Injuries